NickshanJ/Protfolio/README.md

-Movie Search Application
+Portfolio of J. Nickshan

 Welcome to my personal portfolio!
 This project showcases my skills as a MERN Full Stack Developer and provides a platform for visitors to get in touch with me, explore my work, and learn more about me.

-🚀 Features
+🚀 Features Dynamic Design:

 Dynamic Design: Responsive layout optimized for desktop and mobile views.